bruth/devel.io/_posts/2013-09-01-goroutines-channels-select.md

 A goroutine inside _another_ goroutine!!
 Yes.
 The outer one initializes a `bool` channel for the inner goroutine to send on when it's done.
 The `select` statement will receive from `done` or timeout after one second.
 Note that the `counter` channel receives a value regardless since the goroutine has completed.
 This ensures the main goroutine does not block for timed out fetches.

-The most the program should run is about one second since each operation cannot exceed one second and they are running in parallel.
+The program should run in about one second since the operations are running in parallel and each operation times out after a second.